 Program Entry Requirements:

 This certificate is open to interested students.
-New students are normally required to take the College's placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics course as part of the certificate.

 The Entrepreneurship and Small Business Proficiency Certificate is designed to attract students who are currently entrepreneurs or who aspire to be entrepreneurs.